Exeter Book Riddles 68-69: Text

 Meanwhile, in their edition, Riddle 69 is the shortest text of the Exeter Book:

 However, since at least 1858, editors have discussed reading the riddles numbered by Krapp and Dobbie as 68 and 69 as one text.
 This is inconsistent with the manuscript punctuation, but works well in terms of the otherwise observable conventions of Old English riddles' form and helps to make sense of Riddle 68:

-Current scholarship is divided on this question, with recent commentators arguing both for reading 68 and 69 as discrete texts or as one text.
+Twenty-first-century scholarship has remained divided on this question, with recent commentators arguing both for reading 68 and 69 as discrete texts or as one text.

 Interpretation

-Reading riddles 68-69 as a single riddle with the solution 'Ice', Murphy argues that 'the solution snaps the text into sudden focus and reveals the great wonder of a commonplace thing'.
+Reading riddles 68-69 as a single riddle with the solution "Ice", Murphy argues that "the solution snaps the text into sudden focus and reveals the great wonder of a commonplace thing".

+Editions

+Smith, Kyle (ed.)
+Old English Poetry in Facsimile Project (Center for the History of Print and Digital Culture, University of Wisconsin-Madison, 2019-).